Search

 Why Is My Black Molly Laying on the Bottom of the Tank?

-Black molly laying on the bottom of the tank can signify swim bladder disease, poor water quality, or stress.
+Black molly laying on bottom of tank can signify swim bladder disease, poor water quality, or stress.
 It is essential to test the water parameters, improve the water quality, and address any underlying medical conditions that may be causing the issue.

 Why Is My Male Molly Sitting at the Bottom of the Tank?